 This is the first part of a two-part blog on travel industry consolidations.
-The second part talks about car rentals, hotels, online travel agency consolidation.
+The second part discusses car rentals, hotels, and online travel agency consolidation.

-The number of major players throughout the travel industry keeps getting smaller.
-Companies continually buy up competitors for the economies of scale and to reduce competition.
+The number of significant players throughout the travel industry keeps getting smaller.
+Companies continually buy up competitors for economies of scale and to reduce competition.

-Many times, consumers believe that they are buying products from many different companies.
+Consumers often believe that they are buying products from many companies.
 Instead, they discover what they thought was a different brand is owned by one large company.